doximity/vital/README.md

 #### Compiling Font Icons

-To compile font icons, you must first install fontforge and the fontcuston gem.
+To compile font icons, you must first install fontforge and the fontcustom gem.

 ```bash
 # On Mac